DataDog/integrations-core/docs/developer/guidelines/pr.md

     You may apply the `changelog/no-changelog` label to remove the CI check for changelog entries.

 ??? abstract "Formatting rules"
-    If you don't apply the `changelog/no-changelog` label, you must edit the `CHANGELOG.md` file in the integration you have modified.
-Below are the guidelines for the correct formatting for changelogs:

     ### Spacing

     * There should be a blank line between each section.
 This means that there should be a line between the following sections of text: